Elegant decagon-shaped vase with cover and plate - 19th century

 Elegant ten-sided vase with lid and saucer dating from the Directoire period, finely decorated with intricate floral and geometric white-blue enamel patterns.

 The base plate has a serrated edge with small chips.
-In the center of the vase and saucer's bottom, there is an engraved 16-pointed star outlined with blue and white enamel.
+In the center of the vase and saucer bottoms, there is an engraved 16-pointed star outlined with blue and white enamel.
 The lid is hexagonal with floral, gilded, and blue embellishments.

-Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
-Notable and interesting are antique products in Rococo style and Louis XV.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning irregularly developed pearl.
-These were highly ornate, luxurious pieces designed to radiate splendor and play a significant role in opulence.
+Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, derived from the Portuguese word 'barocco'—meaning irregularly developed pearl.
+These were highly decorative pieces designed to radiate splendor and serve a role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
-An important style is Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
-Renaissance furniture was quite heavy and robust, often using dark stains, moldings, sturdy bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly conceived chest furniture.
-Mythology and ancient themes also influenced design, with supports and legs often taking animal forms.
+The Renaissance style is also significant.
+Flourishing in the 15th and 16th centuries, it left a substantial mark on furniture design.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief carvings.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and antiquity inspired these designs, with supports and legs often taking animal forms.

 Lion paws and eagle heads are common motifs in Renaissance style.
-Currently, many global companies reproduce such furniture, inspired by Italian and French artisans.
+Currently, many global companies reproduce such furniture, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that each country perceived furniture-making differently, and each style had its unique character.
-This is especially crucial when searching for an exclusive antique that suits your interior.
+It is important to remember that each country perceived furniture production differently, so each style had its unique character in each nation.
+This is especially important when searching for an exclusive antique that suits your interior.

 The most important aspect of original antique furniture is authenticity.
-Ultimately, this matters most to buyers, as many forgeries circulate on the market.
+Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s compliance with its description and photographs.
-We also have access to art appraisers, historians, and experts from around the world.
+We also have experts, art appraisers, and historians from around the world available to assist you.

 Attributes / Details